Janine Camp

 About me

-These are some of the many issues that motivate people to initiate the therapeutic process and seek help.
-You probably feel worried, confused, overwhelmed, stuck, hopeless or isolated.
+There are many issues that motivate people to initiate the therapeutic process and seek help.
+You possibly feel worried, confused, overwhelmed or stuck, maybe hopeless or isolated.
 Life could seem like an on-going challenge or you may be facing a particular crisis.
-Each of us bring our unique situation and experience to therapy and as such I tailor sessions to work in a way that is supportive, appropriate and beneficial for you.
-I come with 15 years experience and am informed by and draw from a wide range of techniques and diagnostic models.
-My initial training was as an integrative psychotherapist and later as Fusion®Therapeutic coach.
-I have since undertaken many further trainings and continue to do on a regular basis.
+Life is complicated at times and each of us brings our unique situation and experience to therapy and as such I will tailor sessions to work in a way that is supportive, appropriate and beneficial for you.
+I come with 17 years experience and am informed by and draw from a wide range of techniques and diagnostic models.
+My initial training was as an integrative psychotherapist and later as a Therapeutic and mindfulness coach.
+I have since undertaken many further trainings, most recently working and supporting clients with ADHD.
+I am committed to ongoing training on a regular basis.

 I have a particular interest in ADHD, anxiety, anger management, parenting, women's empowerment and the changing nature of intimate relationships once we become parents.

-Generally I work from my comfortable home office in person or on zoom.
-I can provide off road parking and am a short walk from Willesden Junction and Kensal Green stations and also near many bus routes.
+Generally I work from my comfortable home office in person or on zoom or can offer a hybrid of both I can provide off road parking and am a short walk from Willesden Junction and Kensal Green stations and also near many bus routes.

 I am a member of the BACP and abide by their code of ethics and practice and attend regular supervision with a UKCP registered supervisor.